etlbox/etlbox.website/hugo/content/buy/register-license/index.md

 LicenseCheck.LicenseKey = "content_of_license_file";
 ```

+This will work in any environment.

 ## FAQ

 #### How long is my license valid?

 The implemented license check in ETLBox will basically just verify if the date at the beginning of the license string is still in the future.
-For non trial licenses, there is an additional grace period where the license will still work for some days after this date (though a warning is written into the log file).
+For non trial licenses, there is an additional grace period where the license will still work for 90 days after this date (though a warning is written into the log file).

 #### Why is there no online license check?

 Security is a matter that we take seriously.
-We don't want to create any vulnerabilities by adding unnecessary web request to your code base.
+We don't want to create any vulnerabilities by adding unnecessary web requests to your code base.
 The only web request that ETBox will make are the ones that you explicitly trigger, e.g. if you use the JsonSource with an URL to get data from a web service.
 Other than that, ETLBox won't try to connect anywhere else.
-That's why the whole license is implemented off line.
+That's why the whole license is implemented offline.

-#### I have an annual license - why is my issued license key valid for more than 2 years?

-We don't want to force you to change the key every year manually.
-To reduce your efforts here, the issued key is valid for a longer time period.
-Billing will be still be made annually.